crisp-im/crisp-import-conversations/README.md

 ### Import conversations from file

-`importFromFile(conversations_path, messages_path)` imports conversations from a JSON / CSV / XML file:
+`importFromFile(conversations_path, messages_path)` imports conversations from a JSON / JSONL / CSV / XML file:
 * `conversations_path`: a string representing the path to the conversations file
 * `messages_path` (optional): a string representing the path to the messages file (in case conversations and messages are in two different files, e.g. for Gorgias)